sjwo/boundedSuboptimalSearch/README.md

 # Bounded Suboptimal Heuristic Search

+NOTE: THIS BRANCH IS A WORK IN PROGRESS, CHANGING FROM CONAN/CMAKE TO BAZEL.
+The Prerequisits, Compilation, and any other affected section below will be updated upon completion.

 ## Welcome to bounded suboptimal heuristic search project!
 The purpose of the project is to implement several state-of-the-art BSS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.